Online Therapy for OCD – Types, Causes & Treatment

 Common treatment options for OCD

-Anyone with OCD who is considered above a mild level should seriously think of some treatment for their OCD.
+Anyone with OCD who is considered above a mild level should seriously think of some types of treatment for their OCD.
 People with above mild OCD may even see temporary improvements in their symptoms, but they often worsen over time.

 The most common treatments for OCD are antidepressants, medications, and CBT (cognitive behavioural therapy).
 It is worth remembering that medications alone are very rarely known to stop your OCD symptoms.

-Professionals consider CBT and talk therapy as the best line of treatment for clearing up a patient’s OCD symptoms altogether.
+Professionals consider CBT and talk therapy sessions as the best line of treatment for clearing up a patient’s OCD symptoms altogether.

 Why is Online therapy better than Face to Face therapy?